karen-wang/goodreads-by-gender/README.md

 Female, 4.5
 Female, 3.0

 There are a few books with an average rating of 0 in the dataset.
-I removed them because it’s impossible for users to give books a rating of 0, so this indicates that nobody has reviewed them yet.
+I removed them because it’s impossible for users to give books a rating of 0, so this indicates that these books don't have any reviews yet.

 After following the steps above to normalize the data, I produced the following boxplots for comparison: